praise-cloud/praise-cloud/README.md

 # Hi 👋 my name is Praise Georgewill

-## Software engineer | Block chain Engineer | Designer
+## Software engineer

-Skilled Blockchain Engineer 🚀 Passionate about decentralized systems, smart contracts, and cross-platform app development.
+Frontend-Focused Software Engineer 🚀 Passionate about building seamless, user-centric web experiences with modern frameworks.
+Specialized in blockchain UI, DApps, and smart contract integration.
 Proven problem solver and team player.
-Let's collaborate! #Blockchain #SmartContracts #WebDev #ReactNative
+Let's connect! #Frontend #WebDev #ReactNative

 *  🌍 I am based in Port Harcourt
 *  📨 You can contact me at georgewillpraise1@gmail.com
 *  🚀 I am currently working on [MedLink](https://github.com/praise-cloud/Medilink.git)
-*  🧠 I am learning more about the blockchain & AI
+*  🧠 I am learning more about the AI & How it can improve my frontend development
-*  🤝 I am open to collaborating on Smart contract development, DeFi, DApp.
+*  🤝 I am open to collaborating on Projects that are Impactful to the Society
 *  ⚡ Love sports, instruments, movies & learning tech realted stuff